Fractional Sobolev isometric immersions of planar domains

 \subsection{Acknowledgments.}

+The authors would like to thank Ha\"im Brezis for his helpful comments on the early draft of this manuscript.
 This project was based upon work supported by the National Science Foundation and was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
 M.R.P. was supported by the NSF award DMS-1813738 and by the DFG via SFB 1060 - Project Id 211504053.
 A.S. is funded by the NSF Career award DMS-2044898 and Simons foundation grant no 579261.